tibovanheule/plants-v2-zombies/README.md

  - events = Prints all gloss events on std out.
 This is particulary handy for mouse events.
  - exit = used in conjunction with debug, after parser parses the files exit (don't start gui)

-## Imporvements
+## Improvements
-Reactive banana together with gloss is a great start, but the gamelogic could also fire some events.
+- Reactive banana together with gloss is a great start, but the gamelogic could also fire some events.
 This would be better reactive programming.
+- better alternatives when initial pathfinding fails

-## gebruikte bronnen
+## Used references
 This is a small bibliography of documentation, articles and tutorials whoinfluenced the project.
 ### reactive banana + Gloss
 - http://gelisam.blogspot.com/2014/07/reactive-banana-anti-tutorial.html